-Explore our newly restored South Gallery
+Explore our temporary exhibitions in South Gallery

 Museum of Freemasonry contains thousands of interesting items collected over the centuries.
 The South Gallery is where you’ll find a wide selection of these curios exploring the use of symbolism on objects from the home to the lodge.